TuryRx/Banana-pi-m2-zero-GPIO/README ENG.md

     sudo cp -r * /var

     cd ..

+#### We will also make the copy of the files for the new gpio pin table with the BMC correction that we will execute with the command (sudo gpioread)

+    sudo mv gpioread.sh /usr/local/bin/gpioread
+    sudo chmod o+x /usr/local/bin/gpioread
+    sudo chmod 777 /usr/local/bin/gpioread

+    sudo touch /var/lib/bananapi/gpio
+    sudo chmod o+x /var/lib/bananapi/gpio
+    sudo chmod 777 /var/lib/bananapi/gpio

 #### Well now that we have copied the files to our system we only have to change a few things within one of them so that we can establish the model of our banana pi m2 zero.